-Your photographer is the one who will capture all the moments of this incredibly significant day.
-So take your time with finding the right one who takes the kind of photos that you will want to look back on for the rest of your lives.
+Your photographer is the one who will capture this incredibly significant day.
+Take your time with finding the one who takes the kind of photos that you will want to look back on for the rest of your lives.

 - Do an engagement shoot with the intended photographer – this makes great practice for how it is to be photographed professionally, as well as getting a sense of the final outcome before the wedding.

 - Do consider a wedding videographer, and why not a drone?